Inzhenerka/docs.getdbt.tech/website/docs/docs/deploy/webhooks.md

 To find the appropriate <Constant name="cloud" /> access URL for your region and plan, refer to [Regions & IP addresses](/docs/cloud/about-cloud/access-regions-ip-addresses).

 ### Differences between completed and errored webhook events {#completed-errored-event-difference}
 The `job.run.errored` event is a subset of the `job.run.completed` events.
 If you subscribe to both, you will receive two notifications when your job encounters an error.
-However, dbt Cloud triggers the two events at different times:
+However, <Constant name="cloud" /> triggers the two events at different times:

-- `job.run.completed` &mdash;  This event only fires once the job’s metadata and artifacts have been ingested and are available from the dbt Cloud Admin and Discovery APIs.
+- `job.run.completed` &mdash;  This event only fires once the job’s metadata and artifacts have been ingested and are available from the <Constant name="cloud" /> Admin and Discovery APIs.
 - `job.run.errored` &mdash; This event fires immediately so the job’s metadata and artifacts might not have been ingested.
 This means that information might not be available for you to use.

 If your integration depends on data from the Admin API (such as accessing the logs from the run) or Discovery API (accessing model-by-model statuses), use the `job.run.completed` event and filter on `runStatus` or `runStatusCode`.